vluciano8/py_email_express/README.md

-# Email Express 📧 📨 🌎 🆓
+#Python Email Express 📧 🌎 🆓

   <br>
   Simple Python 3 app created to send quickly emails from the CLI.